 5. Dodgy business ventures

 Offers to become a partner or buy in to a business venture can also be very dodgy, especially if they offer huge earnings for very little effort.
-Be particularly wary if the offer involves you transferring significant amounts of “start up” funds to someone else’s bank
+Be particularly wary if the offer involves you transferring significant amounts of “start up” funds to someone else’s bank account.

 6. Ponzi schemes